 A 4-star hotel in Egham, Surrey nestling on the banks of the River Thames.
 The hotel started buying gluten, wheat and dairy free food from Droppa & Droppa back in 2009.
 Glenn Masson has always been acutely aware that it is not just about having a gluten free option on your menu – it’s about how you manage that option.
 It’s not enough to just serve a gluten free sandwich anymore.
 In today’s world diners expect all staff in catering establishments to have a clear understanding of the issues faced by someone following a gluten free diet.
 The staff must be fully aware of the risk of cross contamination associated with storage, plating and serving and should empathise with diners, so they do not feel that they are being awkward or difficult in their menu choice.

-When Droppa & Droppa informed Mr Masson that it had a product that he could use to train all the hotel staff in gluten free procedures, he immediately discussed the opportunity with other colleagues throughout the business.
+When Droppa & Droppa approached Mr Masson with a view to training all the hotel staff in gluten free procedures, he immediately discussed the opportunity with other colleagues throughout the business.
 How much better, that everyone who comes into contact with the diner, can help put them at ease; or leave them running for the door if they feel that there is a lack of understanding; or worse still nonchalance.
 Mr Masson said:

 Based in Rotherham, the school specialises in Autism.
 The school’s aim is “….to teach autistic children the skills they need to learn confidently and live as independently as possible in the future.”

-Debbie Shelton, The Catering Co-ordinator for the school approached D&D in October 2014 to train the internal catering staff in how to effectively manage the department’s gluten free offering.
+Debbie Shelton, The Catering Co-ordinator for the school approached Droppa & Droppa in October 2014 to train the internal catering staff in how to effectively manage the department’s gluten free offering.
+Due to the fact that they were a single site establishment and the logistical distance, we produced a training video, which they were able to watch on-line or on DVD as often as they liked.
 Three staff (including Debbie) undertook the training and all passed with flying colours.

 This is what Ms Shelton had to say about the training: